informalsystems/vdd/liteclient/verification.md

 func VerifyHeaderAtHeight(untrustedHeight int64,
                           trustedState TrustedState,
                           ) (TrustedState, error))
-        expects: trustedState within trustingperiod from now
-        returns: the header of height untrustedHeight, when the header is consistent with the blockchain and primary is correct (Commit and Validators do not produce errors) error, otherwise
 ```
+- Expected precondition: trustedState within trustingperiod from now
+- Expected postcondition: Returns the header of height
+                 untrustedHeight of
+                 the blockchain under [LCV-LuckyCase]
+- Fails: if precondition is violated or if outside of [LCV-LuckyCase]

 **[LCV-INTF]** _State_ is supposed to be maintained outside of this specification.
 When _VerifyHeaderAtHeight_ is called, _trustedState_ is in _State_.
 When _TrustedState_ is returned it is added to _State_.